Compare Class A Shares of Split-Share Corporations

 - NAV Threshold: The dividend on the common share is only paid if the ‘Net Asset Value’ is higher than “NAV Threshold”.

-Class A shares, only pay dividends if the Net Asset Value of the split-corporation is greater than the Threshold value.
+Class A shares don’t pay dividends if the Net Asset Value of the split-corporation is less than the threshold value.
 I have highlighted the ones in this category with pink background color.